If you’ve been here for a while, you probably know the importance we place on mobility.

-Shoulder mobility workouts are going to not only help develop strength in your shoulder and supporting muscles, but also add flexibility to allow your shoulder joint to free move through its full range of motion.
+Shoulder mobility workouts are going to not only help develop strength in your shoulder and supporting muscles but also add flexibility to allow your shoulder joint to freely move through its full range of motion.

 The Kettlebell Halo creates a beautiful blend of improved strength and mobility throughout the shoulders.
-It also strengthens your upper back, which act like added supports to your shoulder structure (hello stability).
+It also strengthens your upper back, which acts like added support to your shoulder structure (hello stability).

 Use a light to moderate weight here, focusing more on smoothly executing the halo.
 The goal is to also avoid hitting your own head by going slow!